Mon, July 17, 2017

 It’s the most common email I find in my inbox on a weekly basis.
 This problem almost always stems from lost login credentials, though this is rarely admitted to.
 Why?
 I don’t know, because it’s nothing to be ashamed of.

-Web security is a huge deal.
+Web security is paramount.
 Everything is protected by password anymore: your phone, tablet, computer (home and work), Wi-Fi, and all of the countless websites you share your most private and sensitive information with.

 01. I know my login information, I swear, but I still can’t get in…